visjs-community/visjs-network/README.md

 A dynamic, browser-based network visualization library.
 A network-visualization focused fork of the visualization library [vis.js](https://github.com/visjs-community/vis)

-See this [github issue comment](https://github.com/visjs-community/visjs-network/issues/4015#issuecomment-410556365) for some project history.

 visjs-network is designed to be easy to use, handle dynamic data, and enable data manipulation.
 The library consists of the following components: